FrewtyPebbles/Earwig-Web-Framework/README.md

 `SymmetricAuthTokens(identifier:str, dbName:str="Accounts", accountTableName:str="Accounts", authTableName:str="symetricAuthTokens")`

 The _SymmetricAuthTokens_ class is used as the main handler for your auth system.
+You can initialize the class either in a _with_ statement, or call _.close()_ when no longer in use.
+This will initialize the auth token table if not already existing.
 Each of its constructor's parameters provide a level of control over your auth system:

  - __identifier__ : This is the column name/account parameter in the database that will act as the association between each account and tokens made by those accounts.
 The best practice is to make this an account parameter that is not sensitive.